 Dr. Osborne works with adults in the Anxiety Center.
 He is the Clinical Director of EBTCS, Director of the Anxiety Center, and Co-Director of Research and Outcomes Monitoring at EBTCS.

 Dr. Osborne is a specialist in the evidence-based treatment of anxiety and related problems in adults and is board certified in Behavioral and Cognitive Psychology by the American Board of Professional Psychology (ABPP).
 He has extensive training and experience in cognitive-behavioral and exposure-based treatments for anxiety disorders, including obsessive-compulsive disorder (OCD), panic disorder, social anxiety disorder, agoraphobia, generalized anxiety disorder, posttraumatic stress disorder (PTSD), and specific phobias.
 He also treats hoarding disorder, body dysmorphic disorder (BDD), and body focused repetitive behaviors (hair pulling, skin picking).

-Dr. Osborne is particularly passionate about the treatment of OCD and hoarding disorder.
-He is a graduate of the International OCD Foundation’s Behavioral Therapy Training Institute (BTTI), volunteers his time as a consultant to the OCD and Hoarding Support Group of Seattle, and is the co-founder and co-director of Camp DCO, an annual camp for teenagers and young adults with OCD.
+Dr. Osborne is particularly passionate about the treatment of OCD and related conditions.
+He is a Training Institute faculty member for the International OCD Foundation (IOCDF), volunteers his time as a consultant to the OCD and Hoarding Support Group of Seattle, and is the co-founder and co-director of Camp DCO, an annual camp for teenagers and adults with OCD.
 He has also been featured as a therapist on the television shows “Extreme OCD Camp” on BBC3 (British Broadcast Channel 3) and “Hoarding: Buried Alive” on TLC (The Learning Channel).

 In addition to his clinical work, Dr. Osborne is actively involved in training and dissemination of evidence-based treatments for anxiety.
 He previously served as the Director of Training for the postdoctoral training program at EBTCS (2010-2017).
 He has also been a Clinical Instructor with the Department of Psychology at the University of Washington since 2007 and provides ongoing clinical supervision for doctoral students in clinical psychology.
 Aside from clinical supervision, Dr. Osborne regularly gives trainings and presentations to professionals, trainees, and the public about evidence-based treatment approaches for anxiety, OCD, and hoarding.